 - Assemble the fillings in the center of the rice paper (as pictured), lined up in order by color.
 For instance: vermicelli noodles, tofu, red bell pepper slices, shredded carrots, yellow bell pepper slices, mint leaves, and cilantro.
 Leave at least 1.5 inches on all four sides for wrapping.

 - To wrap the spring roll, fold the sides over the fillings.
 Then, starting from the vermicelli noodle end, use both hands to fold the rice paper over the noodles and begin to tightly roll the rice paper and fillings into a tube-shaped spring roll.

-- Slice each roll in half using a sharp knife, serve with peanut dipping sauce (recipe below), and enjoy immediately!
+- Slice each roll in half using a sharp knife, serve with our peanut dipping sauce, and enjoy immediately!